-Movement training is often separate from your “fitness” activities or from the technical training for your sport or activity.
+Movement training is often separate from technical training you do for your sport or activity, and sometimes different from what we expect our “fitness” activities to feel like.
 This kind of training focuses on finding clear and efficient motor control in your body; to support your structure and move it through space with ease.
 With a lot of work to do, and not a lot of time to do it in, it’s easy to get caught up in the performance aspect of your sport – focussing on strength and power, reaching for better times, or better lines, or anything else that makes you a “beast” in your sport.
 Many people forgo movement training or restorative exercise, thinking they won’t get the same bang for the buck in terms of performance.

 1. Provides support for your structure